farrell-dan/concordia-nodejs-url-params/README.md

 ### The Backend (server):
 1. Open a **new** terminal (you can use a split terminal if you want).
-2. Navigate to the `server` folder by typing `cd server`.
+2. Navigate to the `backend` folder by typing `cd backend`.
 3. Install the dependencies with `yarn install`.
-4. Boot the server with `yarn start:server`.
+4. Boot the server with `yarn dev:backend`.

 After following these steps, you should have 2 terminals.
 One should be running React, and the other should be running the server.